Boleskine House: 2015–present

 The interior of the house was almost totally destroyed by the fires.
-Part of the roof and the outer walls survive, but the former owner, Mrs. MacGillivray, has said that since the extent of the damage is so bad it "is unlikely it will ever be rebuilt unless there is someone out there with an interest in the occult wanting to spend a lot of money."
+Part of the roof and the outer walls survived, but the former owner, Mrs. MacGillivray, had said that since the extent of the damage was so bad it was "unlikely it will ever be rebuilt unless there is someone out there with an interest in the occult wanting to spend a lot of money."
 The ruins and 22 acre of land were put on the market for £500,000 in April 2019.
-They are now owned by the Boleskine House Foundation SCIO which will restore the house and gardens to their original form and then open the estate to the public.
+They were purchased by the Boleskine House Foundation SCIO with the aim of restoring the house and gardens to their original form and then opening the estate to the public.

-A further fire was started on 31 July 2019 in two buildings on the estate at the same time in a suspected arson.
-The police are currently appealing to the public for any information on those involved.
+A further fire broke out on 31 July 2019 in two buildings on the estate at the same time in a suspected arson.
+The police appealed to the public for any information on those involved.
 The fire destroyed the remainder of what was left inside Boleskine House, and in December 2019, work was done to clear the fire-damaged material and prepare the building for a new roof.

-Starting from 2020, members of the public can visit Boleskine House through pre-arranged visits between renovation works.
+Starting from 2020, members of the public could visit Boleskine House through pre-arranged visits between renovation works.

-In 2023 the Boleskine House Foundation has announced plans to open the house to the public permanently in 2025.
-Throughout the restoration work traditional building techniques and materials are used in order to preserve its historic integrity.
-The final cost of the Boleskine House's restoration is expected to be between £1.2 million and £1.5 million.
+In 2023, the Boleskine House Foundation announced plans to open the house to the public permanently in 2025.
+Throughout the restoration work traditional building techniques and materials were used in order to preserve its historic integrity.
+The final cost of the restoration was expected to be between £1.2 million and £1.5 million.

-Even before restoration work has been fully completed, in 2024 Boleskine House has already earned Trip Advisor's Travelers’ Choice Award for two consecutive years.
-In September 2024 the Boleskine house is closed for the last phase of restoration, which will be completed in December 2025.
-This phase mainly focuses on redesigning the interior, to re-imagine the Jacobean, Georgian and Victorian periods with a traditional drawing room, dining room and library.
-In charge of the design is Boleskine House Foundation's in-house volunteer design team and Inverness based conservation accredited LDN architects.
-While local firm Simpson Builders are responsible for overseeing the project.
-The project is supported by an award of £250,000 from the National Lottery Heritage Fund.
+Even before restoration work had been fully completed, in 2024 Boleskine House earned Trip Advisor's Travelers’ Choice Award for two consecutive years.
+In September 2024 the Boleskine house closed for the last phase of restoration, which was completed in April 2026.
+This phase mainly focused on redesigning the interior, to re-imagine the Jacobean, Georgian and Victorian periods with a traditional drawing room, dining room and library.
+In charge of the design was the foundation's in-house volunteer design team and Inverness-based conservation accredited LDN architects.
+Local firm Simpson Builders were responsible for overseeing the project.
+The project was supported by an award of £250,000 from the National Lottery Heritage Fund.

 Boleskine House is a Category B listed building, as are the adjacent stables and gate lodge.